red-devils-ada/data_stroy/emissions.md

 ## Introduction

-On this page, we will dive deeper into the analysis of the emissions for each country.
+On this page, we dive deeper into the analysis of the emissions for each country.
 We will see how these emissions changes when we consider the emission of the whole country or per capita in each country.

 ## Distribution of the emissions
-First, let's look at the distribution of the emission when we consider the whole country.
+First, let us look at the distribution of the emission when we consider the whole country.

 <iframe src="{{ site.baseurl }}/images/graphs/emissions_hist.html" frameborder="0" allowfullscreen="false" style='width:100%; height:600px' scrolling="no"></iframe>

-We can see that the distribution is heavy-tailed, it means that most of the countries do not produce a lot of emissions but some emit huge amounts of CO2.
+We can see that the distribution is heavy-tailed, it means that most of the countries do not produce a lot of emissions, while some emit huge amounts of CO2.
 If we look at those countries, we can see that these are the most populated country which is something we could expect.

 ## Emission per capita